 Your partner on the ground

 Katrina.
 Sandy.
 Maria.
 Harvey.
 For over 20 years, we’ve been on the ground for some of the most significant natural disasters in U.S. history.
-Our diverse and passionate teams have decades of experience working with federal, state and local officials to effectively manage complex recovery projects.
-From immediate recovery to long-term rebuild and preparation that makes communities more resilient in the face of future storms.
-With a demonstrated track record of results.
-And unmatched expertise that helped to write the federal guidelines for disaster recovery compliance.
+Our teams have decades of experience working with federal, state, and local officials to effectively manage complex recovery projects.

 Supporting communities across the disaster lifecycle

-Use preparedness, planning, insurance, adaptation, and mitigation strategies to reduce risk and vulnerability.
+Use preparedness, planning, insurance, adaptation, response, and mitigation strategies to reduce risk and vulnerability.

-Manage immediate post-disaster operations to ensure excellent execution and reimbursement eligibility—and prepare for the recovery ahead.
+Manage immediate post-disaster operations to ensure excellent execution and reimbursement eligibility—and prepare for the response and recovery efforts ahead.

 With over 90% local staff, we obligated $1.9B in FEMA funding in the first year, more than any other disaster in U.S. history.